 As we move into 2021, the economic outlook seems a lot brighter than it was just three months ago.
-Vaccines against the Covid-19 virus are now being rolled out; more than four million doses have been administered, across nine countries.
+Vaccines against the Covid-19 virus are now being rolled out: more than four million doses have been administered, across nine countries.
 There will undoubtedly be distribution and logistical challenges in developing regions, but we are reassured by the pace at which the vaccine is being rolled out in countries including the US and Singapore.
 Hopefully these nations can provide support for others, for collective benefit.
 We are also encouraged by the high efficacy rate of the approved vaccines and the potential implications for economic activity levels.
 China, the first country to be hit by Covid-19 - and also the first to have it under control, even before the vaccines - has seen a strong recovery in consumer spending and retail activities.
 This positive trend may emerge elsewhere if the virus is contained.
 Many consumers are showing signs of lockdown and work-from-home fatigue, suggesting spending could pick up quite strongly as restrictions are eased.

 On the political front, the new Biden administration in the US is expected to be more collaborative with major global trading partners.
 Some of the inward-looking policies introduced by President Trump might even be unwound during 2021, perhaps helping to rebuild damaged relations with China.
 A much reduced focus on Trump's social media activity should be a further welcome development, as his random outbursts over the past four years have often spooked investors and resulted in an uptick in market volatility.
-In Europe, the UK has now left the European
+In Europe, the UK has now left the European Union, following more than four years of negotiation that has dominated policymakers' agenda.
+December's trade agreement appears to have greatly reduced uncertainty in the region, which has weighed on sentiment since 2016.

-Source: Lipper, First Sentier Investors.
+&lt;sup>1 Source: Lipper, First Sentier Investors.
 Single pricing basis with net income reinvested.
-Data as at 31 December 2020.
+Data as at 31 January 2021.
 The First Sentier Asian Quality Bond Fund inception date: 1 November 2016.